Product

 dsgo.bridge.ping()Round-trip health checknone

-Full schema and error codes: BRIDGE-API.md. bridge_version: 1 is frozen.
+Full schema and error codes documented above. bridge_version: 1 is frozen.

 dsgo.content.applyBlockStyles() is an SDK helper, not a permissioned bridge method.
 Use it after rendering post or page content when your manifest opts into content.blockStyles or content.themeStyles.